vue-macros/vue-macros/docs/macros/short-emits.md

 Simplify the definition of emits.

+For Vue >= 3.3, this feature will be turned off by default.

 |  Features  |     Supported      |
 | :--------: | :----------------: |
 |   Vue 3    | :white_check_mark: |